nsangani/nsangani/README.md

 - 💬 Ask me about the scope of Next Generation Sequencing in transcriptomics.
 - 📫 How to reach me: nsangani@iu.edu
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I hiked the steepest and most dangerous Angel's Landing trail in Zion National Park  while holding a gimbal to get the stunning views.
+- ⚡ Fun fact: I hiked the steepest and most dangerous Angel's Landing trail in Zion National Park.